 How Often Should Benefits Information Be Communicated to Employees?

 Effective benefits communication is not a one-time effort; it should be an ongoing process that reinforces employees' understanding and keeps them informed year-round.
+The first reason is to promote higher engagement levels (sometimes we all need a reminder), and lastly, to keep employees informed about what you are doing regarding their happiness and well-being.

 What Role Do HR and Leadership Play in Benefits Communication?